 Always treat the cause and not the symptom.
 Sometimes the things people fight about are the real issues, and sometimes they are not the real issue at all.

 1. Are fears the cause of your financial conflict?

-2. Are identity issues the cause of your financial conflict?
+2. Are issues of freedom and power the cause of your financial conflict?

-3. Are differences in the way you view your future together causing financial conflict?
+3. Are differences in the way you prioritize future and present causing conflict?

 Two lessons for those who want a long and happy marriage